niche.rs about

 Alignment and padding

 CPUs access memory most efficiently when values sit at addresses that are multiples of their alignment.
 A u32 has alignment 4, so it should start at an address divisible by 4.
 A struct's alignment is the maximum alignment of its fields.
+The compiler inserts padding bytes between fields (and after the last field) to satisfy alignment constraints.
+These bytes exist in memory but carry no data.

 struct Padded {